NebulousLabs/Sia/doc/API.md

 Response:
 ```
 struct {
-	primarySeed        string
+	PrimarySeed        mnemonics.Phrase (string)
-	addressesRemaining int
+	AddressesRemaining int
-	allSeeds           []string
+	AllSeeds           []mnemonics.Phrase (array of strings)
 }
 ```
-'primarySeed' is the seed that is actively being used to generate new addresses for the wallet.
+'PrimarySeed' is the seed that is actively being used to generate new addresses for the wallet.

-'addressesRemaining' is the number of addresses that remain in the primary seed until exhaustion has been reached and no more addresses will be generated.
+'AddressesRemaining' is the number of addresses that remain in the primary seed until exhaustion has been reached and no more addresses will be generated.

-'allSeeds' is a list of all seeds that the wallet references when scanning the blockchain for outputs.
+'AllSeeds' is a list of all seeds that the wallet references when scanning the blockchain for outputs.
 The wallet is able to spend any output generated by any of the seeds, however only the primary seed is being used to generate new addresses.